 The Polar Bear swim program originates in December 1974.
 The goal is for members to swim at least 18 miles during the three months of Winter.
 This goal is gradually increased to 40 miles.
 The record is 400 miles set by Duke Dahlin in 2016.

-1975 – The Golden Gate National Recreation Area is formed from an assortment of Bay Area parks and seashores.
-The State transfers Aquatic Park with its expensive restoration projects, like its historic ships, to the better funded federal government.
+1975 – 1978 – The Golden Gate National Recreation Area (GGNRA), established in 1972, is gradually formed from an assortment of Bay Area parks and seashores.
+The State transfers its historic ships to the better funded federal government.
+The City transfers Aquatic Park in 1977, however the rowing clubs remain on city property.

 1976 – As the outcome of successful litigation by six women, the rowing clubs begin accepting female members.
 Five women join the Dolphin Club in October 1976, and fifty in the following year.